Analytic aspects of $q,r$-analogue of poly-Stirling numbers of both kinds: Combinatorial aspects of Stirling numbers of type

 We present here a new generalization of the Stirling number of the second kind of type $B$, based on the work of Broder \cite{Broder} for type $A$.
 Define the {\it $r$-Stirling number of the second kind of type $B$} as follows:

 \begin{definition} Let $\StirBr{n}{k}$ be the number of set partitions of type $B$ of the set $[\pm n]$ into $k$ non-zero blocks such that the numbers $1,\dots,r$ are in distinct non-zero blocks.
-The numbers $1,\dots,r$ will be called {\em special elements}. \end{definition}
+The numbers $1,\dots,r$ will be called {\em special elements}.
+Such set partitions will be called {\em $r$-partitions of $[\pm n]$ of type $B$.} \end{definition}

-For example, the following is an element of $S_{7,3,2}^B$:
+For example, the following is an element counted by $S_{7,3,2}^B$:

 Note that the case $r=0$ brings us back to the definition of the Stirling number of type $B$ given in Definition \ref{definition of Stirling number of type B second kind}.